IsaacScript/isaacscript/docs/directory-structure.md

 ### `LICENCE`

 This is the licence for your project.
-By default, `isaacscript init` installs a [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html), because all code projects should include a license in them.
+By default, `isaacscript init` installs [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Since the type definitions are licensed as GPLv3, you must use GPLv3 or another compatible license in your IsaacScript project.

-Feel free to change this to something else if you don't like GPLv3.

 <br />